mk1-project/highlights-cookbook/README.md

 Below are simple examples showing how Highlights can integrate into your existing workflows.
 We encourage you to experiment with these examples on your own data.

-### Single Large Document Search
+### Single Document Search

 When querying a large document, a promising approach is to simply use a long context LLM.
 However, popular frontier models may not fit the entire document in its context window, and also struggle with precision issues (e.g. they fail needle-in-a-haystack tests).

-We can solve this by first sending the large document to Highlights, which nativelty supports millions of tokens.
+We can solve this by first sending the large document to Highlights, which natively supports millions of tokens.
 Highlights then extracts the relevant sections and the results are sent directly to another LLM for generation.
 The entire process improves on speed (>10x) and cost compared to sending the entire document to a frontier LLM.

 [Try Single-Document Search on a Large Document (Border Act) →](examples/single_doc_search.ipynb)

 ### Multiple Document Search (<2M total tokens)

-When querying across multiple documents, a commmon approach is to concatenate all the documents, mark document boundaries via prompting, and send the prompt and query to a long context LLM.
+When querying across multiple documents, a common approach is to concatenate all the documents, mark document boundaries via prompting, and send the prompt and query to a long context LLM.
 However this approach suffers the same drawbacks as previously described, and quickly becomes infeasible with the 200K token limit of popular frontier models.

 Highlights again is an attractive option.
 Our Highlights API supports multiple documents by including document metadata to each returned text chunk.
 Furthermore, with its ability to support 2M total tokens, queries can extend beyond the context limitations of most frontier models.